Food Charter Champion Awards

 f e a t u r e d s p o n s o r

-In 2022, the Food Charter Champion Awards will exclusively honor, celebrate, and award prizes to 5 individual youth and/or youth groups (ages 11-25) in Androscoggin County for their actions that support a healthy local food system from farm-to-fork.
+In 2023, the Food Charter Champion Awards will exclusively honor, celebrate, and award prizes to up to 5 individual youth and/or youth groups (ages 11-25) in Androscoggin County for their actions that support a healthy local food system from farm-to-fork.
+The requested nomination deadline was December 8, 2023.

-- $100 Buoy Local Card that can be used in over 1200 local businesses across the Bangor Savings Bank footprint.
-Buoy Local lets you reward yourself while you rewire the local economy.
+• $100 Buoy Local Card that can be used in over 1200 local businesses across the Bangor Savings Bank footprint.
 FMI visit: buoylocal.com.

 In addition, efforts of all winners will be highlighted on the Good Food Council website and social media, and through other relevant local media.